rcc-uchicago/user-guide/docs/globus/transfer-files.md

 alt='Globus web app File Manager open in two-pane mode with the "Start" button highlighted.'/>
 </p>

 You can customize your transfer with the "Transfer & Timer Options" drop-down menu at the center top of your screen.
 You can also use this menu to schedule transfers (see below).
-Advanced users can access additional file transfer functionality by using the <a href='https://docs.globus.org/cli/'>Globus command line interface (CLI)</a>.
+Advanced users can access additional file transfer functionality by using the <a href='https://docs.globus.org/cli/' target='_blank'>Globus command line interface (CLI)</a>.

 ## Schedule a File Transfer